benbenzi888/RFO_DeepDRR/README.md

 ![Example for display](./Dataset/00049.png) ![Example for display](./Dataset/00167.png) ![Example for display](./Dataset/00184.png)

-Currently, only a dataset of size 500 is uploaded as a sample. **More and larger datasets are going to be here as time goes**
+Currently, only a dataset of size 500 is uploaded as a sample. **More and larger datasets are going to be here as time goes.**

 ## Rendered RFO models
 Many RFO 3D models that are believed to be very common in clinical surgeries have been uploaded into [RFO models](./RFO_models).
 The RFO 3D model list is shown as follows.
-All the RFO models are saved as .obj files.
-Since the pipeline is set to load dicom files as input, we also provide an example script ([obj2dcm.py](./RFO_models/obj2dcm.py)) to convert these .obj files into .dcm files.
-Revise it as you want.

 | RFO type  | File(folder) name |
 |-----------|-------------------|